mubashir72/Ecommerce-Store-React/README.md

-Based on your folder structure and the technologies used, here's a detailed README file:

----

 # E-Commerce Store Frontend

 This is a feature-rich frontend for an e-commerce store, developed using **React.js**, **Tailwind CSS**, and **HTML**.
 The project is designed to replicate a modern e-commerce platform with a clean UI and functional components.